NadaMarei/Social_Media_Project_ITI/README.md

 # Social_Media_Project_ITI
 Node.js project implements a Social Media Backend Server.
 It includes CRUD operations for users, posts, comments, and reviews, and image uploading for user profile pictures.
-Additionally, it also includes features such as Role based authentication, request validation, error handling and data aggregation using MongoDB Aggregation Pipelines.
+Additionally, it also includes features such as Role based authentication, request validation, error handling and data aggregation using mongoDB aggregation pipelines.

 ## Technologies used